 “Adding resistance training is necessary to increase overall wellness, mobility, longevity, and fitness level,” she explains.

 Plus, resistance training exercises can be done with equipment like kettlebells, resistance bands, dumbbells, or with your own body weight.

-“For the resistance days in LET’S GET UP!, the workouts are set to a rhythm to help you tone and build muscular endurance,” says Amanda Lopez, Beachbody’s Technical Fitness Advisor, who worked with Shaun T on his program.
+“For the resistance days in LET’S GET UP!, the workouts are set to a rhythm to help you tone and build muscular endurance,” says Amanda Lopez, technical fitness advisor at BODi, who worked with Shaun T. on his program.

 “They still have the same dance conditioning workouts, except you’re adding weight for extra burn,” she adds.

 - Stand with your feet hip-width apart, holding a pair of heavy dumbbells in front of your thighs, palms facing you.

 - Keeping your back flat, shoulders back, and core engaged, push your hips back and simultaneously hinge forward at your waist as you bend slightly at your knees.
 (Imagine closing a car door with your butt.)

 - Lower your torso until it’s nearly parallel to the floor and/or you feel a deep stretch in your hamstrings.
 Keep the dumbbells within an inch or two of your legs throughout the move.

 - Pause, and then slowly reverse the movement to return to the standing position and engage your glutes back at the top.